Table of contents

 Avoid placing your desk across a window as this can cause the following problems:

-- You get unfavourable lighting conditions and a permanent “high-contrast situation”
+• You get unfavorable lighting conditions and a permanent “high-contrast situation”

 As a result, most companies place their desks at right angles to the windows of their offices so that employees sit to the side of the window, which ensures optimal lighting conditions.